Top tips for writing the perfect business requirements document

 Anatomy of a great BRD

 Most businesses follow a template for all their project requirements documentation.
-This is helpful for keeping documentation standard across the organization.
+This helps keep documentation standard across the organization.

 The structure may vary but a basic BRD will include the following sections and components: